Biden tells Democratic governors he needs more sleep and plans to stop scheduling events after 8 p.m. | KRDO

 This story has been updated with additional details.

-CNN’s Kaanita Iyer, Jack Forrest, MJ Lee and Betsy Klein contributed to this report.
+CNN’s Jack Forrest, MJ Lee and Betsy Klein contributed to this report.

 The-CNN-Wire